0 – 4

 In addition to ongoing assessment, all children will have a final assessment when they are five.
 This is normally carried out by your child’s school at the end of Reception year.
 This is known as the Early Years Foundation Stage Profile and information and outcomes of this assessment must be shared with parents.

 Early years providers may work with other professionals to help your child.
-See My child has SEND, who will help? to find out more about the services available for different needs.

 Nursery Plus is an outreach service which can help your child’s early years setting to provide additional support for your child if they are not reaching age related expectations and meet other criteria.